 This is achieved via access to Special Function Registers of Memory Protection Unit(MPU).
 MPU provides Special Function Registers which defines the base address and the limit address for a partition.
-The Registers exist for Flash, and RAM.
-Additional Registers exist for defining the protection attribute for each partition.

 SFR9: FAU_SAS.1: Audit Storage

 This is fulfilled by the traceability/identification data written once and for all during the TEST mode of the manufacturing process.